triciasawyer/Reading-notes-401/class-26.md

 ## Additional Questions

 **Note the naming conventions in the Airbnb React/JSX Style Guide.
 What pattern(s) do you see?**
+Be sure to return a value in your render methods.

 **Looking ahead at this module’s course schedule, What do you look forward to learning?**
+I am excited to learn about hooks in general and what they do/how they work

 **What are your learning goals after reading and reviewing the class README?**
+I have heard of SASS a lot and I am excited to learn about that extension